Do You Qualify for Solar in Massachusetts? What Every Homeowner Should Know Before Getting a Quote

 NABCEP-Trained Solar Professional — Scituate, MA

 Most Massachusetts homes are actually good candidates for solar energy.
 But "most" isn't "all."
 There are several specific factors that affect whether your home will perform well and whether the financial math will actually work in your favor.
 I'm Dave Simmer, a NABCEP-trained solar installer based here in Scituate.
-I've overseen over 1,800 installations across the South Shore since 2011, and I've also had to tell plenty of homeowners that solar just isn't right for their property.
+I've installed 1,800+ homes across the South Shore since 2011, and I've also had to tell plenty of homeowners that solar just isn't right for their property.
 I want to walk you through exactly what I look at so you can do an honest self-assessment before you ever talk to an installer.

 You Need to Own Your Home (Not Rent It)